schneems/schneems/_posts/2014-11-07-i-ram-what-i-ram.md

 America is in the middle of an obesity epidemic, and your Ruby app might be suffering from bloat.
 While people suffer from overeating, and lack of exercise apps get bigger for other reasons.
 One of the largest memory sinks in a Ruby app can come not from your code, but from libraries you require.
 Most developers have no idea what kind of a penalty they incur by adding in a library, and for good reason.
 Until now, it's been hard to measure.

-Recently I introduced [Derailed Benchmarks to performance test your Rails apps](https://github.com/schneems/derailed_benchmarks) and was able to find that default Rails apps were using 36 percent  more RAM than they needed to be.
-How?
+Recently I introduced [Derailed Benchmarks to performance test your Rails apps](https://github.com/schneems/derailed_benchmarks) and was able to find that default Rails apps were using 36 percent more RAM than it needed.
 I patched [Kernel's require method](https://github.com/schneems/derailed_benchmarks/blob/master/lib/derailed_benchmarks/tasks.rb#L134-L165) so that we take a memory measurement of the current Ruby process before and after we require a file.
 Next, I sort those nested requires and output the data.
 After setting up the benchmarks on a brand-new Rails app I was able to run:

 ```
 $ bundle exec rake -f perf.rake perf:require_bench